magento/merchdocs/src/cms/page-builder-media-map.md

 ### Step 1: Get your Google Maps API key

 Depending on whether you already have a Google Maps key, use one of the following procedures to get the API key required for configuration.
 To set up a Google Maps key, you must be a site administrator authorized to enable billing for your account.
-If you’re not ready to set up a Google Maps Platform account at this time, you can skip this step and use the placeholder map for now.
+If you're not ready to set up a Google Maps Platform account at this time, you can skip this step and use the placeholder map for now.

 1. Go to the [Google Cloud Platform Console](https://cloud.google.com/console/google/maps-apis/overview).